SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ## Key Features of TritonRoute

-* Initial Detailed Routing: TritonRoute commences the intricate detailed routing process, laying the initial groundwork for subsequent routing steps.
+* Initial Detailed Routing: TritonRoute commences the intricately detailed routing process, laying the initial groundwork for subsequent routing steps.
 * Adherence to Pre-Processed Route Guides: TritonRoute prioritizes strict adherence to pre-processed route guides, involving several key actions:
   * Analysis of Initial Route Guides: TritonRoute scrutinizes the directions specified in the preferred route guides.
 In cases where non-directional routing guides are detected, they are divided into unit widths.
   * Guide Splitting: When non-directional routing guides are encountered, TritonRoute segments them into unit widths to facilitate the routing process.